Integrated Accessibility Standards Policy

 - an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997; (“handicap”)

-5.6 “Policies” mean the policies the Township of Selwyn intends to implement.
+5.6 “Policies” mean the policies the Municipality of Centre Hastings intends to implement.

-5.7 “Procedures” mean how the Township of Selwyn will go about implementing their policy.
+5.7 “Procedures” mean how the Municipality of Centre Hastings will go about implementing their policy.

-5.8 “Practices” mean what the Township of Selwyn does on a day to day basis, including how to deliver the services.
+5.8 “Practices” mean what the Municipality of Centre Hastings does on a day to day basis, including how to deliver the services.

 5.9 “Principle of Dignity” mean the policies, procedures and practices that respect the dignity of a person with a disability are those that treat them as customers and clients who are as valued and as deserving of effective and full service as any other customer.
 People with disabilities will not be treated as an afterthought or be forced to accept lesser service, quality or convenience.